leverdeterre/JMOTableViewDescription/README.md

 Why this project?
 * TableView protocols are simple but not adapted to manipulate heterogenous objets or cells in your TableView.
-* Somesituations can lead to very complicated algorithms to construct the right TableViewCell to present a particular object.
+* Some situations can lead to very complicated algorithms to construct the right TableViewCell to present a particular object.
 * SectionHeaderView not reusable?

 This project present: